-There is no strict definition of when breastfeeding becomes ‘extended’, although the term is commonly used to refer to breastfed babies over a year old.
+There’s no strict definition of when breastfeeding becomes “extended”, although the term is commonly used to refer to breastfed babies over one year old.
+Some prefer the phrase “natural-term breastfeeding” as they feel “extended” wrongly implies its not normal.
 However, given the low breastfeeding duration rates in the UK today, the term could realistically be used for any breastfeeding after around six months.

 The most recent recommendations from the World Health Organisation, Unicef and the UK Department of Health are that babies should be exclusively breastfed for at least six months, with breastfeeding continuing with the introduction of suitable complementary foods for up to two years and beyond.

-It is particularly important to bear this in mind if there is a history of allergies or intolerances in your family, as these conditions are often inherited.
-You may be saving yourself and your child a lot of trouble in the future if you invest in a long term breastfeeding relationship.
+It’s important to bear this in mind if there’s a history of allergies or intolerances in your family, as these conditions are often inherited.
+You may save yourself and your child a lot of trouble in the future if you invest in a long-term breastfeeding relationship.

-Emotionally, breastfeeding is an invaluable source of comfort and stability and a haven for many toddlers experiencing the frustrations and upsets associated with this difficult time in their young lives.
+Emotionally, breastfeeding is an invaluable source of comfort and stability and a haven for many toddlers experiencing the frustrations associated with this difficult time in their young lives.

-There are many other dose-dependent benefits associated with breastfeeding, including:
+There are many other dose-dependant benefits associated with breastfeeding including:

-There are also many physical benefits that extended feeding offers a mother.
+Extended feeding offers many physical benefits to a mother.
 For example, studies have found a significant inverse relation between breastfeeding duration and certain types of cancer.
 This means that the earlier you give up, the higher your chances in the future will be of contracting breast, ovarian, uterine or endometrial cancers.
 The longer you continue to breastfeed, the more the risk is reduced.

-Breastfeeding also helps to protect mums against osteoporosis.
-While breastfeeding, you are likely to experience a small reduction of bone mineral; your bone mineral density across your whole body may decrease by around 1-2%.
-When you eventually stop breastfeeding, you gain back this reduction but your body can actually build you back stronger than you were to start with, meaning that many mums will actually have a higher bone mineral density than before they started.
+However, when you eventually stop breastfeeding, you gain back this reduction.
+And your body can actually build you back stronger than you were to start with, meaning that many mums will actually have a higher bone mineral density than before they started.

 Other benefits for mum may include: